omniprime/100-days-of-code/log.md

 **Thoughts:**  Worked a little faster today.
 I was able to get through 2 algorithms today instead of just one.
 I am having a little more trouble than I thought when it comes to properly mapping out how I am going to solve the problem.
 I think the next one I am going to try and avoid any online searching and just go straight from memory.
 I am not sure how well that will work, but here's hoping.

+### Day 91: April 10th, 2017

+**Today's Progress**: Intermediate Algorithm Scripting Challenge Wherefore art thou

+**Thoughts:**  Having some trouble with my code for this one.
+I am attempting to loop through the array with a for in loop and check for the property with the hasOwnProperty() method.
+I am getting it to return [object, Object] but not the actual object at the moment.
+I am missing something or have an Object.keys() check in the wrong place.
+I will pick it up again tomorrow.